Obama takes on critics of Iran deal, praises diplomacy

 Comments from Reid and other lawmakers bolstered expectations that the Senate would likely hold off on imposing new sanctions for the next six months as negotiations continue.

-Obama, at a fundraiser later in Los Angeles, said all options remained on the table for dealing with Iran.
-But he noted poignantly that his frequent visits to the Walter Reed military medical centre where wounded service men and women are treated had influenced his push for diplomacy.
+"For the first time in a decade, we've halted the progress on Iran's nuclear program.
+Key parts of the program will be rolled back," he said, referring to limitations that the pact places on Iran's uranium enrichment and plutonium programs, which each can provide a pathway to fissile material for bombs.

-"I spend too much time at Walter Reed looking at kids - 22, 23, 24, 25 years old - who've paid the kind of price that very few of us in this room can imagine on behalf of our freedom, not to say that I'm going to do every single thing that I can to try to resolve these issues without resorting to military conflict," he said.
+"And over the coming months, we're going to continue our diplomacy, with the goal of achieving a comprehensive solution that deals with the threat of Iran's nuclear program once and for all," he said.

-(Additional reporting by Patricia Zengerle, Mark Felsenthal, and Matt Spetalnick in Washington; Editing by Doina Chiacu and Elizabeth Piper)
+(Additional reporting by Patricia Zengerle, Mark Felsenthal, and Matt Spetalnick in Washington; Editing by Doina Chiacu)